-Legislated law consists of the rules and sanctions to which a society agrees.
+The legislated law consists of the rules and sanctions to which a society agrees.
 But legislation may itself be immoral or moral such the facilitation of slavery Australia once engaged in or the apparent abolition of slavery.
-The founders of many western countries believed that emerging legislation would often required a constitution for a baseline moral imperative.
+The founders of many western countries believed that emerging legislation would often require a constitution for a baseline moral imperative.
 It was hoped the constitution would guide the emerging politics of their fledgling nation.
 Centuries later the limitations of their predictive capacity of how a nation would evolve are evident.
 Australia’s founders, for example, would not have contemplated women’s rights to vote, or to be treated equally in private or public endeavours.
 Let’s face it, England was setting up an offshore penal colony much like Australia has been doing in the 21st Century to refugees, so women’s rights were not high on the agenda.
-The struggles of only a century ago by woman to acquire the right to vote as depicted by the current movie, “The Suffragette” remind us that political legislative reflection of societies morality can be slow to catch on.
+The struggles of only a century ago by woman to acquire the right to vote as depicted in the current movie, “The Suffragette” remind us that political legislative reflection of societies morality can be slow to catch on.
 So in the 21st century, how does our legislative morality stack up on the subject of the protection of women?

 When Prime Minister, Malcolm Turnbull, apparently appeared to have reversed Mr Abbott’s harsh cuts by returning $100M in funding to support domestic violence sufferers, it seemed the political morality had begun to shift.
-Few focused on the fact that Abbott had cut $300M in financing of legal aid, shelters and other support services for domestic violence.
+Few focused on the fact that Abbott had cut $300M in the financing of legal aid, shelters and other support services for domestic violence.
 In Abbott’s first fortnight in Sept 2013 he:

 - dismantled a $1.5B in wage increases for 350K childcare workers (a female dominated workforce),